Rethinking Probabilistic Circuit Parameter Learning: Additional Experimental Details

+We performed a preliminary hyperparameter search where we experimented with batch sizes including 512 and 16384.
+For the learning rate, we tested fixed values of $\alpha \in \{0.1,0.2,0.4,0.6\}$ and also employed a cosine decay schedule.
+The schedules included decreasing the rate from a base of $\alpha=0.4$ to a final rate of $\alpha=0.2$, and from $\alpha=0.8$ down to $\alpha=0.6$.
+We also set a momentum of $0.9$ in pratice.
+We select the final hyperparameter setting based on performance after the first 100 epochs.

 \paragraph{Gradient-Based.} Following \citet{loconte2025sum,loconte2024relationship}, we adopt the Adam optimizer \citep{kingma2014adam}.
-We tested with learning rates $1e-2$, $3e-3$, and $1e-3$, and observed that $1e-2$ performed the best.
-This matches the observation in \citet{loconte2024relationship}.
-We also tested different batch sizes, and $1024$ performs the best given a fixed number of epochs.

-\paragraph{Empirical Insights.} To have a fair comparison between full-batch and mini-batch algorithms, we plot the validation log-likelihood vs. the total number of consumed samples.
-Results are shown in \cref{fig:exp-result}.
-First, we observe that EM-based algorithms perform better than the gradient-based method Adam, suggesting that EM is a better parameter learning algorithm for PCs.
-Next, the proposed mini-batch EM algorithm outperforms both the full-batch EM algorithm and the mini-batch EM algorithm proposed by \citet{peharz2020einsum}, indicating the empirical superiority of the proposed algorithm.
+We selected hyperparameters using a similar search criterion as our EM experiments, testing learning rates of $\{1\times 10^{-2}, 3\times 10^{-3}, 5\times 10^{-3}, 1\times 10^{-3}\}$ and batch sizes of 512 and 1024.
+On the ImageNet32 YCC dataset, we found a learning rate of $1\times 10^{-2}$ performed the best, which aligns with the observations in \citet{loconte2024relationship}.
+To ensure correctness, we first validated our implementation by reproducing prior results on the MNIST dataset, achieving a log-likelihood of -661.6 after 30 epochs.